 The Robot Operating System (ROS) enables you to quickly build robotic applications through access to a large set of open-source software and tools.
 Over the years, ROS has become the essential tool for roboticists.
 A large community surrounds ROS and there has been extensive input from industrial users in the development of these tools.

 Many of the new advanced robot capabilities for manipulation, perception, and navigation have been developed using ROS.
 Companies such as Airbus and Boeing are using ROS for several of their applications.
-And Delft University of Technology's Team Delft Robotic System won two challenges at the Amazon Robotics Challenge 2016 with robots developed with ROS.
+And we at Delft University of Technology won the Amazon Robotics Challenge 2016 with a robotic system developed with ROS.

 Are you ready to make your robot say "Hello" to the (real) world with ROS?